guynir/questandglory/README.md

-# questandglory
+# Quest & Glory

-A AI-based game.
+An AI-based game.